 "Extreme project management is the art and science of facilitating and managing the flow of thoughts, emotions, and interactions in a way that produces valued outcomes under turbulent and complex conditions: those that feature high speed, high change, high uncertainty, and high stress." - Doug DeCarlo, author of eXtreme Project Management

-From development of new technologies and shift in customer needs, to economic conditions or some new groundbreaking ideas, a number of project requirements can change every day due to a variety of circumstances.
+From the development of new technologies and shift in customer needs to economic conditions or some new groundbreaking ideas, several project requirements can change every day due to various circumstances.
 This is where extreme project management enters the game.

-Extreme projects are carried out in turbulent environments where it’s difficult to estimate the speed of the project and obstacles you will encounter.
-On extreme projects, things are unpredictable, planning is chaotic and just-in-time, and the entire project development is messy.
+Extreme projects are carried out in turbulent environments where it’s difficult to estimate the speed of the project and the obstacles you will encounter.
+On extreme projects, things are unpredictable, planning is chaotic and just in time, and the entire project development is messy.

 Project Management Methodologies and Frameworks